Kota–Hazrat Nizamuddin Jan Shatabdi Express

 The Kota–Hazrat Nizamuddin Jan Shatabdi Express is a Superfast Express train of the Jan Shatabdi Express category belonging to West Central Railway zone that runs between and in India.

+It covers a distance of approximately 458 km with an average speed of 77 km/h, making it the fastest Jan Shatabdi Express in the Indian Railways.

-It operates as train number 12059 from Kota Junction to Hazrat Nizamuddin and as train number 12060 in the reverse direction, serving the states of Rajasthan, Uttar Pradesh, Haryana & Delhi.
+It operates as train number 12059 from Kota Junction to Hazrat Nizamuddin and as train number 12060 in the reverse direction, serving the states of Rajasthan, Uttar Pradesh, Haryana, and Delhi.